Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • low hemoglobin;

-Additional signs of hypovolemia may be: cyanosis of the mucous membranes and skin, cramps in the limbs, dizziness, weak pulse.
+Additional signs of hypovolemia may be: cyanosis of the mucous membranes and skin, limb cramps, dizziness, weak pulse.

 Depending on the proportionality of the elements and plasma, they talk about several types of disease.

 1. Normocythemic hypovolemia.
 This is a general decrease in blood volume with a stable level of elements per plasma volume.
-Causes: acute blood loss, shock, vasodilation collapse.
-This condition is typical for the first time after blood loss.
+Causes: acute blood loss, shock, vasodilatory collapse.
+This condition typical for the first time after blood loss.

 2. Oligocythemic: the percentage of formed elements drops significantly.
-Reasons: a state of weakening due to blood loss, erythropenia with burns.
+Causes: state of weakness due to blood loss, erythropenia due to burns.
 The condition leads to the cessation of oxygen access to the body.
-An urgent blood transfusion is indispensable.
+You cannot do without an urgent blood transfusion.

 3. Polycythemic.
-This is hypovolemia, characterized by a decrease in plasma volume, the causes of which are dehydration due to prolonged diarrhea and vomiting, polyuria, increased sweating, disturbance of the water regime, the blood becomes viscous.
+This is hypovolemia, characterized by a decrease in plasma volume, the causes of which are dehydration due to prolonged diarrhea and vomiting, polyuria, increased sweating, water regime disturbances, the blood becomes viscous.

-Hypovolemia is acute, arising in the process of blood loss, and chronic, which develops after the provision of medical assistance to the victim.
+Hypovolemia can be acute, which occurs during blood loss, and chronic, which develops after treatment. medical care to the victim.

-The highest degree of manifestation of hypovolemia is replaced by hypovolemic shock.
+The highest degree of hypovolemia is replaced by hypovolemic shock.
 There are the following degrees of exacerbation of the disease:

-• Lightweight.
-Blood loss is about 15% of the total.
-There is a drop in blood pressure, rapid pulse, tachycardia, pallor of the skin, insufficient blood supply to the extremities, dry mouth, weakness.
+• Easy.
+Blood loss is about 15% of the total volume.
+There is a drop in blood pressure, rapid pulse, tachycardia, pale skin, insufficient blood supply to the extremities, dry mouth, and weakness.

 • Average.
-Blood loss is approaching 40%, the condition is severe, the pressure is up to 90 mm, the pulse is rapid, breathing is arrhythmic, sweating, cyanosis, pallor, drowsiness, and the need for high-quality fresh air are expressed.
-Sometimes - vomiting, fainting, decreased amount of urine.
+Blood loss is approaching 40%, the condition is serious, blood pressure is up to 90 mm, the pulse is rapid, breathing is arrhythmic, sweating, cyanosis, pallor, drowsiness, and the need for high-quality fresh air are expressed.
+Sometimes – vomiting, fainting, decreased amount of urine.

 • Heavy.
-Blood loss is up to 70%, blood pressure is up to 60 mm, the pulse is poorly audible, tachycardia, impaired consciousness, convulsions, and heavy breathing are pronounced.
-The condition is unsafe for life, it can be fatal.
+Blood loss is up to 70%, pressure is up to 60 mm, the pulse is hard to hear, tachycardia, impaired consciousness, convulsions, and heavy breathing are pronounced.
+The condition is life-threatening and can lead to death.

 Diagnosis

-Diagnostics is carried out based on the data of the clinical picture.
-The list of studies is assigned depending on the characteristics of the pathology that led to a drop in the volume of blood circulating in the body.
+Diagnosis is carried out based on the clinical picture.
+The list of studies is prescribed depending on the characteristics of the pathology that has caused a drop in the volume of blood circulating in the body.

-Oligocythemic hypervolemia (hydremia, hemodilution) is a condition characterized by an increase in the total blood volume due to an increase in its liquid part.
-At the same time, the Ht indicator is below the norm.
+Oligocythemic hypervolemia (hydremia, hemodilution) is a condition characterized by an increase in the total volume of blood due to an increase in its liquid part.
+The Ht indicator is below normal.

 The main causes of oligocythemic hypervolemia.

-• Excessive intake of fluid into the body during pathological thirst (for example, in patients with diabetes) and the introduction of a large amount of plasma substitutes or blood plasma into the vascular bed.
+• Excessive intake of fluid into the body due to pathological thirst (for example, in patients with diabetes) and the introduction of a large amount of plasma substitutes or blood plasma into the vascular bed.

-• Decreased excretion of fluid from the body as a result of insufficient renal excretory function (for example, in renal failure), hyperproduction of ADH, hyperosmolality of blood plasma.
+• Decreased excretion of fluid from the body as a result of insufficiency of excretory function of the kidneys (for example, in renal failure), overproduction of ADH, hyperosmolality of blood plasma.

-Polycythemic hypervolemia is a condition manifested by an increase in the total volume of blood due to a predominant increase in the number of its uniform elements.
-In this regard, Ht exceeds the upper limit of the norm.
+Polycythemic hypervolemia is a condition manifested by an increase in the total volume of blood due to a predominant increase in the number of its formed elements.
+In this regard, Ht exceeds the upper limit of normal.

 The main causes of polycythemic hypervolemia.

-• Polycythemia (erythrocytosis) is a group of pathological conditions characterized by an increase in the number of red blood cells (regardless of the number of leukocytes, platelets).
+• Polycythemia (erythrocytosis) is a group of pathological conditions characterized by an increase in the number of erythrocytes (regardless of the number of leukocytes and platelets).

-• Polycythemia vera (polycythemia vera, Vakez's disease) is a chronic leukemia with lesions at the level of the myelopoiesis progenitor cell with the characteristic of a tumor unlimited proliferation of this cell, which retains the ability to differentiate along four germs, mainly in red.
+• Polycythemia vera (polycythemia vera, Vaquez's disease) is a chronic leukemia with damage at the level of the myelopoiesis precursor cell with the unlimited proliferation of this cell characteristic of the tumor, which retains the ability to differentiate along four lineages, mainly red.
 Erythremia is accompanied by significant erythrocytosis and, as a consequence, increased Ht.

 • Chronic hypoxia of any type (hemic, respiratory, circulatory, tissue, etc.).

-At the same time, polycythemia reflects the hyperregenerative state of the bone marrow, which is accompanied by increased proliferation of blood cells, mainly erythrocytes, and their release into the vascular bed.
-Polycythemic hypervolemia is detected with chronic circulatory failure, alveolar hypoventilation, decreased oxygen capacity of the blood and the effectiveness of biological oxidation, with exogenous (normo- and hypobaric) hypoxia.
+Polycythemia reflects a hyperregenerative state bone marrow, which is accompanied by increased proliferation of blood cells, mainly erythrocytes, and their release into the vascular bed.
+Polycythemic hypervolemia is detected in chronic circulatory failure, alveolar hypoventilation, a decrease in the oxygen capacity of the blood and the efficiency of biological oxidation, and in exogenous (normo- and hypobaric) hypoxia.

 Hypervolemia is characterized by an increase in cardiac output and an increase in blood pressure.

-• The increase in cardiac output is the result of compensatory hyperfunction of the heart due to an increase in blood volume.
-However, with decompensation of the heart and the development of heart failure, cardiac output, as a rule, decreases.
+• The increase in cardiac output is the result of compensatory hyperfunction of the heart due to increased blood volume.
+However, with cardiac decompensation and the development of cardiac failure, cardiac output usually decreases.

-• The increase in blood pressure is mainly due to an increase in cardiac output, as well as BCC and the tone of resistive vessels.
+• The increase in blood pressure is caused mainly by an increase in cardiac output, as well as volumetric blood volume and the tone of resistive vessels.

-• Polycythemia vera is also characterized by a significant increase in blood viscosity, aggregation and agglutination of blood corpuscles, disseminated thrombus formation, and microcirculation disorders.
+• Polycythemia vera is also characterized by a significant increase in blood viscosity, aggregation and agglutination of blood cells, disseminated thrombus formation, and microcirculatory disorders.

 Hypervolemia: concept, forms, causes, symptoms, diagnosis, how to treat

 Hypervolemia is a condition in which the volume of blood circulating in the vascular bed increases.
-There are simple, oligocythemic and polycythemic hypervolemia, which differ in terms of hematocrit.
+There are simple, oligocythemic and polycythemic hypervolemia, which differ in hematocrit.

 Isolated hypervolemia of the pulmonary circulation is called pulmonary hypertension.

-The experience accumulated over the entire period of development of medicine has established a certain framework for various laboratory parameters, going beyond which is regarded as a disease.
-The same framework also determines the amount of blood that is simultaneously inside our vessels.
+The experience accumulated over the entire period of development of medicine has established certain limits for various laboratory indicators, exceeding the limits of which is regarded as a disease.
+The same framework determines the amount of blood simultaneously located inside our vessels.

-The norm for an adult is such a state when a total amount of blood circulates inside the vessels of the whole organism, equal in weight to 6 to 8 percent of the body weight, or 1/13 part.
-That is, a person weighing 75 kilograms contains about 5 liters of blood at once inside the vessels.
+The norm for an adult is a condition when a total amount of blood circulates inside the vessels of the whole body, equal in weight to 6 to 8 percent of body weight or 1/13.
+That is, a person weighing 75 kilograms simultaneously contains about 5 liters of blood inside the vessels.

 Clinical manifestations, diagnosis and treatment of hypervolemia

-Therapy of hypervolemia should be aimed at the cause that provoked this violation:
+Therapy for hypervolemia should be aimed at the cause that provoked this disorder:

 Treatment of kidney pathology.